 What to do: Take a full dose of Tinidazole (4 tablets at the same time).
 If you can’t get tinidazole, try flagyl.
 If you in fact have this particular parasite, the burps will go away and you’ll feel better pretty quickly.
 If they don’t, get yourself to a doctor.

-Where and when it happens: This is usually never a problem in places like India or Thailand, but it can slow you down when you hit the pasta, bread and dumpling belt of Central, Eastern and Mediterranean Europe.
+Where and when it happens: This is usually never a problem in places like India or Thailand where there are ample servings of vegetables in most dishes.
+But, it can slow you down when you hit the pasta, bread and dumpling belt of Central, Eastern and Mediterranean Europe.

 What to do: What can we tell you?
 We don't carry pills for this one.
 Back off the pasta, dumplings, bread, and cheese.
 Down as much fruit, greens and water as you possibly can.
 If that doesn't work, bring out the big guns and eat a bag of Chinese salted prunes (with another few liters of water).
 And if that still doesn't work, find your way to a pharmacy and have fun charading your problem.